NChronicle/NChronicle.Core/NChronicle.File/Documentation/M_NChronicle_File_Configuration_FileChronicleLibraryConfiguration_WithOutputPattern.md

 Standard keywords can be used independently or as part of a conditional.
 Independently they are replaced in place with their value in the output.

-Conditional tokens allow you to only render specific output when a specified standard keyword exists and it's value is meaningful.
-It can be created by starting a token with the standard keyword followed by a `?` character.
-The keyword will be tested (not rendered) to assess whether it exists or resolves to a non-null or non-empty value, if it does, the sub-pattern - everything after the `?` character to the end of the token - is visited.
+Conditional tokens allow you to only render a part of the pattern when a specified standard keyword exists and it's value is meaningful.
+It can be created by starting a token with the standard keyword followed by a question mark (`?`) character.
+The keyword will be tested (not rendered) to assess whether it exists or resolves to a non-null or non-empty value, if it does, the sub-pattern - everything after the question mark (`?`) character to the end of the token - is visited.

+Inverse conditional tokens can be used as an opposite to conditional tokens, and render everything after the question mark (`?`) character if the keyword does not exist or have a meaningful value.
+It can be created by placing an exclamation mark (`!`) character before the question mark character (`?`) in an otherwise normal conditional token (`!?`).

 Standard keywords available are:
-`TAGS` The tags for the record delimited by a comma and a space (`,`). `TH` The thread ID the record was created in. `MSG` The message for the record if any.
-May be absent. `EXC` The exception for the record if any.
+`LVL` The level of this record. `TAGS` The tags for the record delimited by a comma and a space (`,`). `TH` The thread ID the record was created in. `MSG` The developer message for the record if any.
+May be absent. `EMSG` The exception message for the record if any.
+May be absent. `EXC` The full exception for the record if any.
 May be absent.
 Functional tokens are tokens which may take in extra arguments to render; these start with a functional keyword and a `|` character.
 Arguments follow the `|` character until the end of the token and are split by a `|` character.

 Functional keywords available are: